jcgueriaud1/cooking-club/docs/4__secure-app.md

 ## Logout button

-Add a Logout button in the `main-view.ts`:
+Add a Logout button in the `main-view.ts` after the `vaadin-avatar`:

 ```ts
   <vaadin-button @click="${() => uiStore.logout()}">Logout</vaadin-button>